 Let’s talk about car travel safety and comfort for our pets.
 There are many tools we can use to keep our dog or cat safe in the car.
 Cats should always travel in a comfortable, ventilated carrier.
 Usually, a small carrier is best, but if we will be on a longer trip where we will want our cat to have access to litter while in the car, a larger kennel with room for a litter box may be necessary.
 We can also consider buckling our cat carrier into our car for extra safety in case of a wreck!

 Dogs have many car safety and comfort options, such as harnesses that will buckle into our car’s seatbelt for safety, seat covers for our car’s protection, booster seats, and a bridge that will give our dog extra room in the backseat.
-Our local Hollywood Feed sales associate can help us pick out the best car travel products.
-Check out Kurgo’s stuff!
-They are the best pet-travel company I have found so far and they also have many other camping and travel products for our pets.
+Our local Hollywood Feed sales associates can help us pick out the best car travel products.
+Check out travel stuff!
+Kurgo is one of the best pet-travel companies I have found so far, and they also have many other camping and travel products for our pets.

 We may have a cat or dog who is well-behaved and on his best behavior all the time and we may think he does not need a carrier or restraint.
 But consider this: pets are a top reason cited in traffic accidents, and if we do have an accident and our pet is not restrained in some way, then it’s very easy for scared dogs and cats to run off in the midst of the chaos or become injured in the actual accident.
 I know that I would rather be prepared and prevent a tragedy than deal with the aftermath of an accident or unexpected situation.